Soda Stereo: First album and Chateau Rock '85 (1984–1985)

-Nada Personal and Obras 1985–1986
+Nada personal and Obras (1985–1986)

-Soda's second álbum Nada personal was edited in October 1985.
+Soda's second album Nada personal was edited in October 1985.
 During the summer the group toured Argentina, playing in Mar de Plata, Villa Gesell, and Pinamar, and ending the tour at the Festival De la Falda in Córdoba, which featured Andres Calamaro and Charly García on keyboards on "Jet Set".

-In April the band decided to officially present the album at a concert at the Estadio Obras Sanitarias in Buenos Aires.
+In April the band decided to present the album at a concert at the Estadio Obras Sanitarias in Buenos Aires.
 There they did four shows with a total attendance of 20,000 spectators.
 Footage from the first show was edited into a long play video.
-After these concerts records sales began to increase at an accelerated rate, quickly passing the Gold certification that they had achieved during the summer, platinum certification, and finally double platinum in the following months.
-Without abandoning the danceable rhythms, the second LP resulted in more depth in the lyrics and a melodical maturity.
+After these concerts records sales began to accelerate, quickly passing the gold certification that they achieved during the summer, platinum certification, and finally double platinum in the following months.
+Without abandoning the danceable rhythms, the second LP resulted in more depth in the lyrics and a melodic maturity.